Home > Motors

 A modern classic, the fourth-generation MX-5 Miata is a living legend among sports cars.
 While not the fastest, this convertible is one of the most fun cars available, especially for the money.

 Like any classic sports car, a manual gearbox is standard fare.
-Power is sent to the rear wheels via a sewing-machine-smooth 2.0L engine cranking out 181 horsepower.
-This year, every manual-transmission car gets a new limited-slip differential.
+Power is sent to the rear wheels via a sewing-machine–smooth 2.0L engine cranking out 181 horsepower.
+Last year, every manual-transmission car got a new limited-slip differential.
+The MX-5 is available with a manually folding soft top or a power-retractable hardtop.

 Nissan